A project by the Frans Hals Museum and Studium Generale Rietveld Academie, curated by Melanie Bühler, supported by the Goethe-Institut

 In the museum shop a special edition of a T-shirt by PMS (a project by the artist Marlie Mul) is available (PMS stands for “Premenstrual Syndrome”)

-The Art of Critique consists of three exhibitions: after Image Power, of which the digital version is still online, the second exhibition is planned for the autumn of 2021 in the Frans Hals Museum in Haarlem.
+The Art of Critique consists of a series of exhibitions.
+The first exhibition, Image Power, of which the digital version can still be experienced online, was held at the Frans Hals Museum in 2020.
+The second exhibition is planned for the autumn of 2021 at the Frans Hals Museum in Haarlem.
 Until then, The Art of Critique is expanding the online program with a monthly new video contribution that matches the themes of the project.
 (See INFO)

 May/June 2020, Online